Some Riemann Hypotheses from Random Walks over Primes: An Equation Relating Non-Trivial Zeros and Primes

 One can obtain an exact equation relating zeros to primes as follows.
 Consider zeros $\rho_n = 1/2 + it_n$ of non-principal and primitive Dirichlet $L$-functions.
 In \cite{FrancaLeclair} we derived the following transcendental equation on the critical line without assuming the Riemann Hypothesis: \beq \vartheta_{k,a}\(t_n\) + \lim_{\delta\to0^{+}} \Im \log \( \dfrac{L\(\tfrac{1}{2}+\delta + it_n,\chi\)}{L\(\tfrac{1}{2}+\delta, \chi\)} \) = \(n-\tfrac{1}{2}\)\pi \eeq where $n=1,2,\dotsc$ and $t_n > 0$.
 Above $\vartheta_{k,a}(t) = \Im\log\Gamma\(\tfrac{1}{4}+\tfrac{a}{2} + i\tfrac{t}{2}\) - \tfrac{t}{2} \log \tfrac{\pi}{k}$, where $a = 1$ if $\chi(-1)=-1$ and $a=0$ if $\chi(-1)=1$.
 The above equation is actually also valid for $\zeta(s)$ and other principal $L$-functions.
-We argued in \cite{FrancaLeclair} that if the above equation has a solution for every $n$, then it saturates the counting formula on the entire strip $N^{+}\(T,\chi\)$, implying that all zeros must be on the critical line.
-However, we were not able to justify that this equation does have a solution for every $n$.
+We argued in \cite{FrancaLeclair} that if the above equation has a solution for every $n$, then it saturates the known counting formula on the entire strip, implying that all zeros must be on the critical line.
+There is a unique solution for every $n$ if one ignores the $\arg L$ term, which can be expressed in terms of the Lambert-$W$ function to a very good approximation.
+However, we were not able to justify that this equation does have a solution for every $n$ with the $\arg L$ term.
 The issue is whether the $\delta$ limit in \eqref{trans_dir} is well-defined.
-Assuming Theorem~\ref{DirConvergence} this is indeed the case since the Euler product converges to the right of the critical line.
-We therefore have \beq \eeq This series converges with $\delta > 0$ thus the above limit is well-defined.
+Assuming Theorem~\ref{DirConvergence}, it should be well-defined since the Euler product converges to the right of the critical line.
+We therefore have \beq \lim_{\delta \to 0^+} \arg L\(\tfrac{1}{2}+\delta + it, \chi\) = - \lim_{\delta \to 0^{+}} \Im \sum_p \log\( 1-\dfrac{\chi(p)}{p^{1/2+\delta+it}} \). \eeq This series converges with $\delta > 0$ thus the above limit is well-defined.
 Note that it is well-defined even on a zero $t=t_n$, since we get arbitrarily close but we never actually touch the critical line.
-Moreover, this shows that $S_\chi(t) = O(1)$ as long as one stays to the right of the critical line.
-This justifies that \eqref{trans_dir} has a solution for every $n$.
+Moreover, this shows that $ \lim_{\delta \to 0^+} \arg L\(\tfrac{1}{2}+\delta + it, \chi\) = O(1)$ as long as one stays to the right of the critical line.
+This justifies that \eqref{trans_dir} has a solution for every $n$, however does not rigorously prove so.